cooper/juno/doc/technical/proto/ts6.md

 Opers are notified unless the source is a server or a service.

+### SETNAME
+    IRCv3 setname
+    source: user
+    propagation: broadcast
+    parameters: new realname

+Changes the realname (gecos) of a user.

+Only clients with the `setname` capability will see this message.

 ### CONNECT
     source: any
     parameters: server to connect to, port, hunted